 On March 14, 2011, the Company and several subsidiaries were named as defendants in a lawsuit filed by Flagstar Bank, FSB in the Circuit Court for the County of Oakland, State of Michigan.
-The complaint demands approximately \$5 million to recover purported losses in connection with 57 residential mortgage loan transactions under theories of breach of contract, fraud/intentional misrepresentation and other similar theories of recovery.
-On November 21, 2011, plaintiff filed a motion for leave to amend their complaint.
-Though the court has not yet ruled on that motion, the amended complaint would add 16 loans to plaintiff's claims and would raise the total demand to approximately \$8.7 million.
+The complaint demands approximately \$8.7 million to recover purported losses in connection with 73 residential mortgage loan transactions under theories of breach of contract, fraud/intentional misrepresentation and other similar theories of recovery.
 We believe we have strong defenses to the claims on these individual loans and intend to vigorously defend the action.

-In addition, Beazer Mortgage Corporation (BMC) has received notices from other investors demanding that BMC indemnify them for losses suffered with respect to certain other mortgage loan transactions, largely alleging misrepresentations during the loan origination process.
-We are currently investigating these claims and are in communication with the investors.
-To date, including the mortgage loans that are the subject of the lawsuit, we have received active requests to repurchase fewer than 100 mortgage loans from various investors.
-As previously disclosed, we operated BMC from 1998 through February 2008 to offer mortgage financing to the buyers of our homes.
-BMC entered into various agreements with mortgage investors, pursuant to which BMC originated certain mortgage loans and ultimately sold those loans to investors.
-Underwriting decisions were not made by BMC but by the investors themselves or third-party service providers.
-While we have not been required to repurchase any mortgage loans, we have established an immaterial amount as a reserve for the repurchase of mortgage loans originated by BMC.
-We cannot rule out the potential for additional mortgage loan repurchase claims in the future, although, at th
+In addition, three other investors have demanded that BMC indemnify them for losses suffered with respect to other mortgage loans or repurchase such loans, largely alleging misrepresentations by the borrowers or defects in the loan origination process.
+We are currently investigating each of these claims and are in communications with the investors.
+To date, including the mortgage loans that are the subject of the lawsuit described above, we have active requests to repurchase fewer than 100 mortgage loans.
+While we have not been required to repurchase any of such mortgage loans, there can be no assurance that once all documentation and facts are investigated that BMC will not agree to, or be obligated to, repurchase some or all of such loans.
+Previously, we established an immaterial amount as a reserve for the repurchase of mortgage loans originated by BMC.
+BMC did not service the loans it originated and accordingly information regarding loan performance and the underwriting process is limited or difficult to obtain.
+At this time, we do not believe that the exposure related to any such additional claims would be material to our consolidated financial position or results of operation.
+However, given the increasing focus on this issue generally, potential actions of government sponsored entities and the uncertainties regarding resolution of each claim, we cannot rule out the potential for additional mortgage loan repurchase claims in the future, potential liability for some or all of these claims or changes in our assessment of these claims which may result in establishment of additional reserves that may or may not be material.
+However, as of March 31, 2012, no liability has been recorded for any such additional claims as such exposure is not reasonable estimable.

 On March 15, 2011, a shareholder derivative suit was filed by certain funds affiliated with Teamster Local 237 in the Superior Court of Fulton County, State of Georgia against certain officers and directors of the Company and the Company's compensation consultants.
-The complaint alleges breach of fiduciary duties involving decisions regarding executive compensation; specifically that compensation awarded to certain Company executives for the 2010 fiscal year were improper in light of the negative subsequent advisory "say on pay" vote by shareholders at the Company's 2011 stockholders meeting.
-On September 16, 2011, the court entered an order and granted the defendants' motion to dismiss all counts of the complaint.
-The plaintiffs have filed a notice of appeal and the briefing schedule has not yet been finalized.
+The complaint alleges breach of fiduciary duties involving decisions regarding executive compensation; specifically that compensation awarded to certain Company executives for the 2010 fiscal year was improper in light of the negative subsequent advisory "say on pay" vote by shareholders at the Company's 2011 stockholders' meeting.
+On September 16, 2011, the Court entered an order and granted the defendants' motion to dismiss all counts of the complaint.
+Although the plaintiffs filed an appeal from this dismissal, they have subsequently decided to withdraw such appeal.
+We have joined in that motion.
+Each party has agreed to bear its own fees and expenses and the Company made no payment to the plaintiffs to resolve this matter.